HollyMaeRobertson/CAnDI/README.md

 ## Introduction

-This repository contains the CAnDI.py program designed to detect conflict using orthologs (orthologous gene trees) or gene families (Homologous gene trees).
+This repository contains the CAnDI.py program designed to detect conflict using orthologs (orthologous gene trees) or gene families (homologous gene trees).
 The program can either map a series of gene trees onto the species tree to identify the amount of conflict the gene trees have, map a species onto a gene tree to investigate where the gene tree has conflict, or search for patterns of conflict.
 A more detailed description of all the program's features may be found in the [manual](https://github.com/HollyMaeRobertson/CAnDI/blob/master/Manual_6-7.pdf).

 License: GPL https://www.gnu.org/licenses/gpl-3.0.html